datacarpentry/openrefine-socialsci/_episodes/05-numbers.md

 When done examining the numeric data, remove this facet by clicking the `x` in the upper left corner of its panel.
 Note that this does not undo the edits you made to the cells in this column.
 If you want to reverse these edits, use the `Undo / Redo` function.

-## Scatterplot facet

-Now that we have multiple columns representing numbers, we can see how they relate to one another using the scatterplot facet.
-Select a numeric column, for example `key_id`, and use the pulldown menu to > `Facet` > `Scatterplot facet`.
-A new window called `Scatterplot Matrix` will appear.
-There are squares for each pair of numeric columns organized in an upper right triangle.
-Each square has little dots for the cell values from each row.

-> ## Exercise
->
-> 1. Examine the scatterplots overall.
-Do the patterns make sense?
-> 2. How would you explain the `B_no_members` v `D_no_plots` plot?
-{: .challenge}

-## Examine pair of columns in detail

-We can examine one pair of columns by clicking on its square in the `Scatterplot Matrix` A new facet with only that pair will appear in the left margin.

-> ## Exercise
->
-> Click in the scatterplot facet in the left margin and drag to highlight a rectangle.
-This will subset the data to those entries.
-{: .challenge}